-Noelle has worked with KHF as Director since 1999; her work with the Foundation has included designing, implementing and managing special grant initiatives including general grant schemes, demonstration programmes and research projects.
-Prior to working with KHF, Noelle worked as a Project Officer with the Combat Poverty Agency and a Community Worker and Social Worker with the HSE (formerly the Eastern Health Board).
+Noelle has worked with KHF as Director since 1999.
+Her work with the Foundation has included designing, implementing and managing special grant initiatives including general grant schemes, demonstration programmes and research projects.
+Prior to working with KHF, Noelle worked as a Project Officer with the Combat Poverty Agency and a Community Development Worker and Social Worker with the HSE (formerly the Eastern Health Board).
 A graduate of Social Work from Trinity College Dublin, Noelle was conferred in 2011 with a Doctorate in Education by St Patrick’s College of Education in Dublin.
 Her doctoral thesis focused on absenteeism at Primary School Level in an area designated as disadvantaged.

 Jane joined KHF as Finance Officer in January 2016, having worked with KHF on their financial systems for the previous four years on a sessional basis.
 Jane’s background is in IT and she worked previously with Irish software consultancy Prose (now part of Version 1) for twenty years.
 Her role as Software Development Manager involved working on a variety of financial and bespoke projects for a number of government departments, RTE and private business.
-Jane joined the not for profit sector in 2007 working with Irish Charities Tax Research Ltd, who provide leadership and support for the Irish charity sector, managing their membership and financial systems.
-In 2012 she moved to the Insurance Institute of Ireland, a not for profit educational body, to work as a Systems Development Specialist on their student/member interface.
+Jane joined the not for profit sector in 2007 working with Irish Charities Tax Research Ltd, who provided leadership and support for the Irish charity sector, managing their membership and financial systems.
+In 2012, she moved to the Insurance Institute of Ireland, a not-for-profit educational body, to work as a Systems Development Specialist on their student/member interface.

 Marguerite has worked with KHF over many years in a strategic planning/programme consultancy role.
 Marguerite is a professionally qualified Social Worker and worked with the Health Service Executive (HSE) for 17 years, as a Social Worker and subsequently as a Community Development Worker in the Clondalkin area of Dublin.
 Over the past 20 years she has worked as an independent consultant providing a range of supports and services to community, voluntary and statutory organisations with a particular focus on the planning and development of new projects, programmes and initiatives.
-In her role with KHF, Marguerite has supported the Director in relation to the overall strategic planning of the Foundation’s work and in particular the planning and development of a number of new programmes/initiatives including the Tallaght West Small Grants Programme (2004-2006), the Parent and Toddler Group Initiative (2006-2008) and more recently with the Parenting Support Initiative (PSI) (2013-2016) and the new Nurture Programme – Infant Health and Wellbeing (2014-2017).
+In her role with KHF, Marguerite has supported the Director in relation to the overall strategic planning of the Foundation’s work and in particular the planning and development of a number of new programmes/initiatives including the Tallaght West Small Grants Programme (2004-2006), the Parent and Toddler Group Initiative (2006-2008) and more recently with the Parenting Support Initiative (PSI) (2013-2016) and the Nurture Programme – Infant Health and Wellbeing (2015-2019).

 Francis works with the Katharine Howard Foundation (KHF) in a consultancy capacity, in particular supporting the Community Mothers Programme Development Project.
 From 2015 to March 2020 Francis worked with KHF as Programme Manager of The Nurture Programme – Infant Health and Wellbeing.
 Francis is a Professionally Qualified Social Worker with almost 40 years’ experience of working with children in Ireland in both the statutory and voluntary sectors including in Children and Family Services within the Eastern Health Board and, latterly, the Northern Area Health Board and as Assistant Director of Children’s Services in Barnardos.
 Francis has considerable experience in working strategically on committees and working groups at national, regional and local levels including the HSE Expert Group on Children (2006-2009), the Tallaght West Childhood Development Initiative, the South Dublin Children’s Services Committee and the National Steering Group for Children’s Services Committees.